Why is yoga for seniors?

 Also called desktop yoga poses, these are convenient because they can be performed while sitting on a chair.
-Neck roll, cow stretch, seated forward bend, eagle arms, seated spinal twist and temple rub are all chair yoga poses that have huge health benefits:
+Neckroll, cow stretch, seated forward bend, eagle arms, seated spinal twist, and temple rub is all chair yoga poses that have huge health benefits:

 Health Solutions From Our Sponsors

 Top What Is the Best Type of Yoga for Seniors?
 Related Articles

 Arthritis: 16 Bad Habits That Cause Joint PainBeing overweight, wearing uncomfortable shoes, or carrying a heavy purse can make joint pain and arthritis symptoms worse.
 Some bad habits increase inflammation and put you at risk of osteoarthritis and rheumatoid arthritis.
 Protect joints and muscles and prevent swelling and joint disorders by eliminating these joint problem bad habits.